Tatrapan

-The Tatrapan is a 6x6 special military vehicle produced by the Slovak defence industry company VYVOJ Martin Developed for various uses by Slovak armed forces as well as export purposes.
+The Tatrapan is a 6x6 special military vehicle produced by the Slovak defence industry company VYVOJ Martin.
+It was developed for various uses, primarily for the Slovak Armed Forces as well as for export purposes.

 Design

 Tatrapan is an armoured off-road vehicle built on the military version of the Tatra 815 chassis.
 The vehicle has a cab for a driver and a commander of the vehicle and a superstructure body which can be modified and equipped for various applications.
 The superstructure body is designed as an autonomous unit and its crew can work independently also as a permanent autonomous station.
 Quick release clamps with centering pins provide a means for fastening the body, thus enabling application of various bodies on a single chassis.
 Maximum time required to replace a body is 60 minutes.

 A specially constructed V-shaped bottom provides increased protection against mine explosions.